Get started#

 /my_tree:my_branch

-Step 2: Register the branch to uproot-custom and read#
+Step 2: Register the branch and read#

 import uproot